databrickslabs/ucx/README.md

 # Installation

+UCX installation is covered by this section.

+## Installation requirements

+UCX has the following installation requirements:
 - Databricks CLI v0.213 or later.
 See [instructions](#authenticate-databricks-cli).
 - Python 3.10 or later.
 See [Windows](https://www.python.org/downloads/windows/) instructions.
 - Databricks Premium or Enterprise workspace.